kubetrail/tfutil/README.md

 > Please also note that the API is not yet stable and can change.

-> TF version v2.12.0, older versions may not work

 ## installation
-This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system with version at least Go 1.18.
+This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system with version at least Go 1.21.1.
 The library makes use of `go` generics.

 First make sure you have downloaded and installed `TensorFlow`